thegeneschool/metagenomics/docs/qc.md

 ## Get some sequence data

 The first thing we'll do is to get some sequence data to work with.
+If you are working on a new sequencing project the data might come from a sequencing facility.
+For this tutorial we'll work with data that is available in public databases.
 Published sequence data is usually archived in the NCBI SRA, the ENA, and the DDBJ.
 These databases provide a [convenient interface to search](https://www.ncbi.nlm.nih.gov/) the descriptions of samples by keyword, and by sample type (e.g. shotgun metagenome).
-For the following exercises we'll use accession SRR9323808 which is a small dataset and therefore quick to process.
+For the following exercises we'll use a set of small datasets (SRA accessions SRR9323808, SRR9323810, SRR9323811, SRR9323809) which will be quick to process because they are small.
 The easiest way to download data from these databases is via the `fastq-dump` software.
 First, let's install the parallel version of fastq-dump using conda.
 To do this, start a terminal session in your Jupyter server (click the Terminal icon) and run the following command (ok to copy and paste):